 Eyestrain is a common condition that occurs when your eyes get tired from intense use, such as while driving long distances or staring at computer screens and other digital devices.

 Eyestrain can be annoying.
-But it usually isn't serious and goes away once you rest your eyes or take other steps to reduce your eye discomfort.
-In some cases, signs and symptoms of eyestrain can indicate an underlying eye condition that needs treatment.
+But it usually isn't serious, and it goes away once you rest your eyes or take other steps to reduce your eye discomfort.
+In some cases, symptoms of eyestrain can indicate an underlying eye condition that needs treatment.

 - Sore, tired, burning or itching eyes